Will Community Safety Zones Change How We Drive in KW?

 Kitchener and Waterloo are considering a dramatic change to our roads: automated speed cameras at every school, creating "community safety zones" with 30 km/h speed limits.
 Any speed above that—yes, even a single kilometer over—could earn you a ticket in the mail.
 In this posting, I’m going to focus on this question: what will this do to our driving patterns?

-best free html templates
+best html templates

 Background: Do We Even Need These Zones?